 Bio-Oil can be used for scars, stretch marks, aging skin, after sun treatment, bath oil, dehydrated skin and uneven skin tone.
 According to the International Journal of Cosmetic Science, Bio-Oil can improve skin appearance.

 Quick Facts & Specs

 Bio-Oil contains plant extracts and vitamins in an oil basis that helps to improve the look of stretchmarks and scars.

 - Benefit:Improves the appearance of scars, stretch marks, uneven skin tone, dry and aging skin

-- Uses:Works on eliminating the stretch marks, scars, wrinkles, uneven skin tone and hydrates the skin.
+- Uses:Works on eliminating cellulite, stretch marks, scars, uneven skin tone and hydrates the skin, anti-wrinkle effects

 - Active Ingredients:Chamomile, Calendula, Rosemary, Lavender, Vitamins A and E

 - Recommended by dermatologist